hennlab/AS-IBDNe/README.md

 ```
 - **chr_gmap**: path to genetic map files for individual chromosomes.
 3 space delimited columns.
 1-position bp, 2-Rate(cM/Mb) 3- Map(cM)
 - **mincM**: minimum cM length of IBD segments to use in IBDne program
+- **colors**: comma delimited list of colors for the output plots (karyograms and ibdne) to take on, in alphabetical order of ancestry.
+For example, if the reference populations are CHB,GBR,LWK,NAMA then the colors "green,purple,red,blue" will be assigned as CHB=green, GBR=purple, LWK=red, NAMA=blue.